-Glen Oaks recently announced its outstanding scholars for the Fall 2021 Semester.
-Check out the complete list here.
+Glen Oaks Community College recently announced its outstanding scholars for the Winter, 2023 semester.
+Here’s the complete list.

 Early enrollment numbers are showing Glen Oaks Community College with a 14.8 percent increase in enrollment and 18.42 percent increase in credit hours as the Fall 2023 semester gets underway, leading the pack of Michigan’s 28 community colleges.

 The Three Rivers Promise is once again sponsoring an all-you-can-eat ﬁsh fry and chicken tenders dinner to raise funds for the local scholarship program.
 The event will be held Friday, August 18, from 4-7 p.m. at the Three Rivers Lions Club, 420 6th Ave.

 We’ve got great news –– Watershed Voice Executive Editor and Publisher Alek Haak-Frost is a finalist for the Local Independent Online News Publishers #LIONAwards23 Public Service Award!
 The LION Awards recognize excellence by local independent online news businesses, and they received nearly 300 award entries this year.

 We’ve put together a quick primer for Tuesday’s election, which you can find below.
 We’ll have election results on Wednesday.